damianc/dev-notes/html5-apis/svg/groups.md

 </g>
 ```

-Elements are shown, to define them to later use, place them in `<def>`.
+Elements are shown, to define them to later use, place them in `<defs>`.